 - SolarWinds Security Event Manager (FREE TRIAL) This on-premises package provides log management that includes a reporting module that is tailored to GLBA.
 Runs on Windows Server.

-- ManageEngine ADAudit Plus A package for user activity tracking that has GLBA reporting built in and will also help you to protect sensitive data.
+- ManageEngine ADAudit Plus (FREE TRIAL) A package for user activity tracking that has GLBA reporting built in and will also help you to protect sensitive data.
 Available for Windows Server, AWS, and Azure.

 SolarWinds Security Event Manager is a log management tool that can collect and analyze real-time log data to detect cyber attacks.
 It has anomaly detection and automated threat remediation so that the moment something suspicious has been spotted the program will start to find a solution.